Hyde Park Historic Homes Tour is Saturday, October 1, 2022!

 It's easy to enjoy the Hyde Park Historic Homes Tour.
 We're conveniently located in Midtown Kansas City between Crown Center and the Plaza.
-We have designated parking at several locations where you can catch an air-conditioned shuttle bus and visit each stop on the Tour, or stroll at your leisure down tree-lined streets.
-This year we've got seven incredible houses on Saturday's tour.
+We have designated parking at several locations where you can catch a climate controlled shuttle bus and visit each stop on the Tour, or stroll at your leisure down tree-lined streets.
+This year we've got six incredible locations on Saturday's tour.

-Ticket pick-up is at Trinity United Methodist Church at 620 East Armour Blvd.
-You can also park on any street near any of the homes.
+Children are allowed on the tour and need to be supervised and accompanied by at least one adult.
+Parking is allowed on any street near any of the homes.
 Shuttle buses run throughout the day between all houses, parking, and the food and beverage trucks.

 Have questions or need more information?
 Click here.

 The biennial tour showcases the architectural diversity and unique character of historic Hyde Park, which is nestled in the heart of midtown Kansas City, conveniently located between the Plaza and Crown Center.
 Tour homes include:

 A stately 1908 brick home featuring original and unique millwork throughout.
 The home has been renovated and features a large kitchen with wraparound island and a third floor primary bedroom suite.

 An Italianate Revival built in 1905 by lumber businessman John Henry Tschudy.
 Interior woodwork features eleven different woods.
 The current owners bought the home in 1985 and have done an extensive restoration, for which they received a special Preservation Award from the Historic Kansas City Foundation in 1994.
 The home has also been featured by Hallmark on holiday cards.